WHAT DOES BEING FIRE READY MEAN?

 * TV: nightly weather

-NOTE: Level 1 accredited Visitor Information Centres also have brochures for visitors
+* Level 1 accredited Visitor Information Centres have information brochures for visitors

 To find out what each Fire Danger Rating means, click HERE>>

 If you are travelling away from the Mornington peninsula it is important to know your total fire ban district.
 You can find it HERE>>